Updates regarding Coronavirus COVID-19

 If you are ill or have chosen to isolate yourself…

 If you are feeling unwell, please do not come to church, but do let us know so that we can pray for you and arrange whatever pastoral care we can.
-Contact either the Minister, John Lenton (880570); one of the Church wardens, Sarah Hodnett (880477) or Malcolm Knowles (880712); or the Parish Administrator, Steve Day (07341 552732).
+Contact One of the Church wardens, Malcolm Knowles (880712) or Rachel BarcaySmith (541251); or the Parish Administrator, Steve Day (07341 552732).

-We are in the process of completing a Coronavirus Parish Continuity Plan which will be monitored over time.
-We are working closely with our colleagues at Sherfield to make sure we all follow the best practice possible.
+We are working closely with our colleagues at Sherfield-on-Loddon to make sure we all follow the best practice possible.